 Gamification in the workplace refers to the application of gaming techniques in work-related tasks.
 It has proven to be the best tool for engagement, be it for adults or kids.
 It has the capacity to grab the participant’s attention and hold it firmly until the objective is achieved.
 Given its effectiveness, it is already being adopted in education to yield better results, and now, its adoption in the workplace is on its way.

 Read our previous blog on how Gamification in the Workplace (Part-I) has been observed to be boosting employee morale and increasing productivity.
-All organizations work to maximize productivity to generate larger revenue, so employee training uses gamification to improve results and to promote team building.
-Moreover, it is an essential part of HR as well that addresses a multitude of issues in the workplace.
+All organizations work to maximize productivity to generate larger revenue.
+So, employee training uses gamification to improve results and to promote team building.
+Moreover, it is also an essential part of HR that addresses a multitude of issues in the workplace.

 Effective Use of Gamification